webpack-contrib/eslint-loader/README.md

 ```

 When using with transpiling loaders (like `babel-loader`), make sure they are in correct order
 (bottom to top).
-Otherwise files will be checked after being processed by `babel-loader`
+Otherwise files will be checked after being processed by `babel-loader`:

 ```js
 module.exports = {